ivarsaris/dutchtreats/README.md

 ![Stripe dashboard](https://dutchtreats.s3.eu-west-3.amazonaws.com/media/images/stripe-payments.png)

+when entering wrong credit card information, the application should return a message to the user indicating what went wrong.
+However, this doesn't happen.
+I wrote the functionality for this but it's not coming through.
+I'm not sure why or how to fix this.

 ### Responsiveness

 I tested the application on several devices.
 I tested on an HP laptop, a MacBook, a Microsoft Surface laptop, an iPad an iPhone 6, 7, and 10, an Honor 10 and a Samsung